Telehealth for medical cannabis is not permitted in Colorado. Join our waitlist and we’ll email you as soon as online consultations are allowed.

 Log in here

-Wondering how a medical marijuana card in Colorado can transform your cannabis experience?
+The key benefits of a medical marijuana card in Colorado

-Colorado does not allow virtual MMJ consultations.
+Colorado does not allow virtual medical cannabis consultations.
 Join our waitlist to be notified when the law permits telemedicine appointments.

-Attend your appointment and discuss with your healthcare provider why you would like an MMJ card.
+Attend your appointment and discuss with your healthcare provider why you would like a medical card.

 Your provider will ask you questions based on your medical history and provide advice and guidance on whether medical marijuana is a good option.